 It’s clear to me… what that FORMULA for instilling belief was …

 I figured it out just in time to have the BEST RACE OF MY LIFE when it mattered most.

+I had an incredible team around me, and I believed that there were more people who wanted me to win, than those rooting for any other competitor.
+I.believed that I deserved it.

+I almost started believing this was my destiny. (haha)

+Everyone always talks about believing in yourself, but it’s not as simple as just telling yourself positive affirmations and visualizing success.
+You have to put the work in to unlock that level of belief.

-But… much like building a business, putting myself in a position to win an Olympic medal didn’t happen overnight.
-That was just my own far-off dream. my definition of success.
+And… much like building a business, putting myself in a position to win an Olympic medal didn’t happen overnight.
+That was just my own far-off dream…. my definition of success.
 Take a moment to think about yours.
-Is it to pass a successful business down to your kids?
-To create a family legacy?
+Is it to pass a successful business down to your kids as a family legacy?
 To impact society in a positive way?
-Maybe… your Olympic gold medal is the sale of your company. (?)
+To make enough money to provide for a great life for your family?
+To employ many people in meaningful work?
+Maybe… your Olympic gold medal moment will be the sale of your company. (?)

 --------- ------------------ --------------------------------- -------------------